Pictures of Palestine

 After two months, Jo Buchanan, a friend in Australia, e-mailed me to say, "Palden, this is really good - can't you make it into a book?".
 After two days dwelling on it I realised that, yes, it would make a good book.

-The remarkable thing was this: when writing a blog, you generally write whatever comes up on that day, and over the three months I had unintentionally covered many of the different and thoroughly paradoxical aspects of life in Palestine.
+The remarkable thing was this: when writing a blog, you generally write whatever comes up on that day, and over the three months I found I had unintentionally covered many of the different aspects of life in Palestine.

-I had successfully and unwittingly achieved an all-round summation of the Palestine situation in an easy-reading way, covering most aspects of the conflict and suggesting some solutions.
+I had unwittingly achieved an all-round summation of the Palestine situation in an easy-reading way, covering most aspects of the conflict and suggesting some solutions.

 There are various threads running through Pictures of Palestine.
 It's about:

-the tricky and paradoxical aspects of life under occupation;
+- the tricky aspects of life under occupation;

-humans and how we deal with challenging situations.
+- humans and how we deal with adversity.

-Most of the chapters are quite short, so you can read the book in bed or on the bus or the train, and you can dip into it anywhere.
-You don't even need to be specifically interested in Palestine, for this book is a good read.
+Most chapters are quite short, so you can read the book in bed, on the bus or the train, dipping into it anywhere.
+You don't even need to be specifically interested in Palestine, for this book reads a bit like a travel book.

-I wrote it for people like you, who think about the state of the world, who have had Palestine hovering in the periphery of your life for a long time.
-It's for people who don't understand what it's all about and why it just keeps going on and on.
+I wrote these books for people like you, who think about the state of the world, who have had Palestine hovering in the periphery of your life for a long time.
+They are for people who don't understand what it's all about and why it just keeps going on and on.

 Palestine and Israel are a bipolar, high-pressure bubble of conflicting certainties and claims on the same small piece of land.
 They're a microcosm of the wider world and many of its issues.
-If peace is achieved here it will be infectious - the world is waiting for Israel and Palestine is waiting for the world.
+If peace arrives here it will be infectious - the world is waiting for Israel, and Palestine awaits the world.